rntrtul/Hangman/README.md

 # Hangman
-Command Line based hangman with save and loading capability
+Command Line based hangman with save and save loading capability

 # Insturctions
 Download the hangman.rb and 5desk.txt file